WebucatorTraining/ssis-55321A/L06-transformations-StepByStep.md

      ProdBusinessKey.
     12. In the Data Type Properties section on the right, change the DataType property to **string [DT\_STR]**.
-    13. Click `OK` to close the Advanced Editor for Derived Column dialog box.
+    13. Click <code class="nocopy">OK</code> to close the Advanced Editor for Derived Column dialog box.
 3. Use the **ModifyCh5Products.sql** file located in the **Chapter 06
  Transform\Labs\Starters** folder to add a new column to the destination table.
 Modify the destination and